Are you feeling really tired of changing your baby’s sheets every single morning because she always pees through her diaper at night?

 Since the diaper isn’t staying snug in one spot, this increases the chances of overnight diaper leaking for your baby.

 4. Your baby sleeps on their stomach.

 Stomach sleeping also increases the odds of leaking through diapers overnight.

 Stomach sleeping seems to put pressure in different places on your baby’s diaper and increases the odds of your baby peeing through their diaper.

-How to Stop Baby from Peeing Through Diaper Overnight:
+How to Stop Your Baby From Peeing Through Diapers Overnight

-Okay, you know a few of the most reasons WHY your baby is peeing through her diaper overnight, and hopefully feel relieved that she really isn’t on a mission to destroy your morning routine with extra loads of laundry and emergency baths before daycare.
+Okay, now you know a few of the most common reasons WHY your baby is peeing through her diaper overnight, and hopefully feel relieved that they aren’t on a mission to destroy your morning routine with extra loads of laundry and emergency baths before daycare. 😉

-So let’s dive into 13 of the top secrets for stopping overnight diaper leaking once and for all.
+Now let’s dive into 13 of the top secrets for stopping overnight diaper leaking once and for all: